McGrattan History, Family Crest & Coats of Arms

 Early Origins of the McGrattan family

-Tipperary (Irish: Thiobraid Árann), established in the 13th century in South-central Ireland, in the province of Munster, where they held a family seat from very early times.
+The surname McGrattan was first found in Tipperary (Irish: Thiobraid Árann), established in the 13th century in South-central Ireland, in the province of Munster, where they held a family seat from very early times.

 Early History of the McGrattan family